Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Get Distance

-Get the euclidian distance between the two given objects.
+Returns the euclidian distance between the two given objects.

 **See also:**